 |Sam Dekker (2015)||6'9||230||21||17.9||52.5||33.1||60.5||7.1||0.7||1.6||27.8|

 |Jabari Parker (2014)||6'8||235||19||25.0||47.3||35.8||55.8||11.4||1.4||1.5||42.8|

 |Rodney Hood (2014)||6'8||215||21||19.5||46.4||42.0||59.0||4.8||0.9||2.6||32.8|

 |Jerami Grant (2014)||6'8||210||20||15.4||49.6||0.0||54.7||8.6||1.0||1.8||66.4|

-From a numbers view, this is a solid class who contributes in many ways.
+From a pure numbers perspective, this is a solid class that contributes in many ways.
 Looking at where their individual strengths lie may help in being able to see what kind of role would be the best fit for them going forward.